Are senior housing, assisted living properties, and senior care businesses a great investment?

 The demand for new senior housing in the United States is projected to increase by about 850,000 units between 2010 and 2030, according to Senior Housing Analytics figures cited by PGIM.
 Attractive investment opportunities exist for independent living, RCFE, assisted living, and memory care communities states PGIM’s report “A Silver Lining: The Investment Implications of an Aging World.”

-For investors who want a piece of the action in the large, institutional nursing and assisted living business models, they can participate as passive investors, buying shares in the many real estate investment trusts that specialize in multimillion-dollar health care facilities.
+For investors who want a piece of the action in the large, institutional nursing and assisted living business models, can participate as passive investors, buying shares in the many real estate investment trusts that specialize in multi-million-dollar health care facilities.
 We can help direct you to the seniors housing investment firms that participate in this space.
+We will find you a community for older adult care services with no age restrictions type of senior living including medical care suitable to seniors income.

 SENIOR HOUSING IS A RECESSION RESILIENT ASSET CLASS